Marwan0606/TaskFlash/README.md

 # TaskFlash
-Early prototype showing login page and dashboard
+This is an early version showing off the basic login and create account process as well as a simple dashboard

 The login page may not work for you as the API key to firebase is hidden